coder/styleguide/product-names.md

 ## Capitalized terms

-The only Coder-specific terms that should be capitalized are the names of
+The only Coder-specific terms that should be capitalized are the names of products (e.g., Coder).
-products:

-- Coder Free
-- Coder Enterprise
-- Coder Cloud

 The exception is **code-server**, which is always lowercase.
-If it appears at the beginning of the sentence, it is capitalized, but we **strongly encourage** you to rewrite the sentence to avoid this usage.
+If it appears at the beginning of the sentence, rewrite the sentence to avoid this usage.

 ## Uncapitalized terms